DSJoo-CFD/RANS-model-for-buoyant-flows/README.md

 	\left( \left(\alpha + \dfrac{\nu_t}{\mathit{Pr}_t}\right) \dfrac{\partial \overline{\theta^{2}}}{\partial x_i}  \right).$

  The model constants are $C_{\theta} = 0.15$, $\xi=0.6$, $\eta=0.6$, $R=0.75$, $\mathit{Pr}_t=1.0$.

 At no-slip walls, $k=\varepsilon=\overline{\theta^2}=0$ should be imposed as Dirichlet boundary conditions.

 # Notes
 This code is written based on OpenFOAM's solver, "buoyantBoussinesqSimpleFoam".

+The aforementioned specific values of model constants are set as default, but they can be modified.

 All model constants and material properties (except for gravity) are defined in  "constant/transportProperties".